Buying real estate in Nagoya?

 What are typical buyer closing costs for houses in Nagoya right now?

-The main closing cost categories for house buyers in Nagoya include the real estate agent commission (typically 3% plus 60,000 yen plus consumption tax), registration and recording fees (around 400,000 to 600,000 yen), stamp duty on contracts, real estate acquisition tax (assessed later based on property value), and judicial scrivener fees for handling the registration paperwork.
+The main categories that make up these closing costs for a house purchase in Nagoya include the real estate agent commission (up to 3% plus 60,000 yen plus tax), registration and license tax, stamp duty, real estate acquisition tax (which is billed a few months after closing), and the fee for the judicial scrivener who handles the official registration paperwork.

 We cover all these costs and what are the strategies to minimize them in our property pack about Nagoya.